The National Rigging Certificate (NRC) is the certification relevant for anyone actively working in rigging in the event

 How often will I need to renew?

 You NRC card will be valid for three years, after which you will need to apply to renew it.
 In most circumstances you will not need to be re-assessed.
-You will need to apply six weeks before your card expires, more information, including costs, can be found here.
+You will need to apply six weeks before your card expires.

 What does it cost?